 The severe illnesses that are associated with tick-borne disease are truly debilitating.
 Dr. David Katzh of Yale University was extremely healthy and cautious when it came to ticks.
 He came down with Anaplasmosis and described his illness “I became so sick that I couldn’t lift my head off the bed, I could barely turn my eyes.”

 With six different tick-borne diseases present in Massachusetts, and more on the horizon, it is more important than ever to make sure you protect yourself and your family in your own back yard.
 Follow the 6 C’s of Tick-Proofing and call Mosquito Squad of Fall River today to schedule season long tick control for your Southeastern Massachusetts yard.
-We can eliminate up to 90% of the ticks on your property with our traditional tick spray and tick tube treatment.
+We can eliminate up to 90% of the ticks on your property with our traditional tick mist and tick tube treatment.